F7 error — stuck button

 What causes the F7 error code on my GE JS760SLSS?

-The F7 error means the control board is detecting a stuck or shorted keypad button.
-Food debris, grease buildup, or a failing touchpad membrane are the most common culprits.
+The F7 error indicates that the control board is detecting a stuck or shorted keypad button.
+Common causes include food debris, grease buildup, or a failing touchpad membrane.

 Can I clear the F7 error without replacing any parts?

-Sometimes, cutting power to the range for 30 seconds and cleaning the touchpad thoroughly will resolve it.
-If the error returns, the touchpad or control board likely needs replacement.
+Sometimes, cutting power to the range for 30 seconds and thoroughly cleaning the touchpad will resolve the issue.
+However, if the error returns, the touchpad or control board likely needs replacement.

 Is it safe to keep using my range while the F7 error is displayed?

-You should avoid using the range until the error is resolved, as a stuck button can cause unintended operation.
-Disconnect power until the repair is complete.
+You should avoid using the range until the error is resolved, as a stuck button can lead to unintended operation.
+Disconnect power until the repair is finished.